 The MTA-STS File

-Now, for senders to “know” you have the MTA-STS policy implemented, you have to set up a DNS record.
+For senders to “know” you have implemented the MTA-STS policy, you have to set up a DNS record.
 It points to the policy file and contains the following components:

-- “id=:” is the policy identification number and should change once the policy is updated.
+- “id=:” This is the policy identification number and should change once the policy is updated.

 What are the Requirements for MTA-STS?